cmdr-nova/cmdr-nova.github.io/pages/log.md

 - moved some links and gifs around
 - added fox-nova imagery to the left-justified sidebar
 - removed the guestbook until i can find one that doesn't suck
+- added a new-age style message box to the right sidebar

 # # 8/22/2024